abstract gray background

 Space on primary packaging components is often limited.
 Assuming there is space, adding the expiry date to the primary packaging during initial printing is achievable.
 However, for IMPs shipped in bulk, extending the expiry date as the clinical trial progresses and more stability data becomes available is more problematic:

-• If full re-labelling and repackaging is necessary, the IMP would need to be reshipped to a central, appropriately authorized manufacturing site; extending the expiry date at site will no longer be an option.
+• If full re-labeling and repackaging is necessary, the IMP would need to be reshipped to a central, appropriately authorized manufacturing site; extending the expiry date at site will no longer be an option.

 • The secondary packaging component would need to be opened to apply an updated label, which could compromise the quality of the IMP, particularly those that require cold storage or protection from light.